waldronlab/BugSigDBEnrich/inst/www/help.md

 ## Introduction <a name="intro"></a>

+The BugSigDBEnrich app allows the comparison of a list of microbes with [BugSigDB](https://bugsigdb.org/), a manually curated database of microbial signatures from published studies.
+It also enables comparisons with Bugphyzz, which provides annotations of physiological and other bacterial traits.

 ## Input <a name="input"></a>

 The app's input is a list of taxon identifiers that can be entered into